naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Tracker/README.md

 # WP Revenue Tracker

-Track and visualize all your WordPress site's revenue streams in one dashboard.
+Track and visualize revenue from multiple monetization sources like ads, affiliate links, memberships, and digital sales.

 ## Features
-- Track revenue from ads, affiliate links, digital products, and memberships
+- Add revenue entries for different sources
-- Visualize earnings with interactive charts
+- Visualize revenue data with interactive charts
-- Easy-to-use dashboard for adding and viewing revenue data
+- Easy-to-use dashboard
-- Store data securely in your WordPress database

 ## Installation
-1. Download the plugin folder and upload it to your `/wp-content/plugins/` directory.
+1. Upload the plugin file to your WordPress plugins directory
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin from the WordPress admin panel
-3. Go to the 'Revenue Tracker' menu in your admin panel to start tracking.

 ## Setup
-- After activation, you'll see a new menu item called 'Revenue Tracker'.
-Click on it to access the dashboard.
+- Go to the Revenue Tracker menu in your admin panel
-- Use the form to add new revenue entries by selecting the source and entering the amount.
+- Add revenue entries by filling out the form
-- View your earnings breakdown in the chart below.

 ## Usage
-- Add new revenue entries as you earn from different sources.
+- Enter revenue data for each source
-- The chart will automatically update to reflect your latest data.
+- View the revenue chart to track your earnings over time
-- Use the data to analyze your most profitable revenue streams and optimize your monetization strategy.

-## Requirements
-- WordPress 5.0 or higher
-- PHP 7.0 or higher

-## Support
-For support, please contact us at support@yourcompany.com.